stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-*(using a funny, huskyish voice)* It's chemistry.
+_(using a funny, husky-ish voice)_ It's chemistry.

 #### TIM

-*(mimicking Ben's funny, huskyish voice)* It's chemistry.
+_(mimicking Ben's funny, husky-ish voice)_ It's chemistry.

 #### BRYN

 Yeah, basically what you're just doing there is you're going to be studying chemicals.
-You're going to be studying-- and there's various different branches, you could be doing metallurgy.
+You're going to be studying-- And there's various different branches, you could be doing metallurgy.
 But it's wonderful that that was immediately where Trexel went when asked to create a scientific environment, [__TIM:__ Yeah.] because, to me, that shows that he's been brought up in the British school system of the late 20th century.

-#####  __[Tim laughs]__
+##### [Tim laughs]

 #### TIM